deceitandjustice/deceitandjustice/README.md

 *(extra note, if anyone is reading this, ur kewl + extra kewl!!! see you tomorrow!)*

-wow trianne ref (my poor baby OML I AHTE YOU EVIL PHAINON AKA FLAME REAVER!!!!!!!!!)
+• ,,wow trianne ref (my poor baby)